 This will take care of hail and hungry birds, you think.
 The apples will be perfect.
 Just like that beautiful anonymous daffodil.

-The annual Batlow apple blossom festival is on 18 October.
 For details, go to Batlow Apple Blossom Festival